YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 <br/>

 ### File Exploration
 First, go to directory `LinuxIntro/Review/FileExploration`.
+(I'm not writing out `DennyMaterials` from now on.)
 Then, LiSt the files.
 <details>
   <summary><b><u>Hint</u></b></summary>